jborlik/AdventOfCode2016/README.md

     in a row, and this was quick and elegant to parse.
 Part two had the values in columns, and that was uglier.

+* Day 4 - Collections.Counter for character counting and custom dictionary sorting, with
+    regex parsing